ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 To increase volume capacity, these limitations apply:

-* The volume must be on a Generation 2 Compute resource.
-Gen 1 is not supported.
-* You can't expand a volume that is on an older Gen 2 Compute resource, created before the expandable volume Beta release (July 2020).
 * You can expand data volumes only; boot volumes can't be expanded.
 * To expand volume capacity, the volume must be attached to a virtual server instance.
 * The volume must be in an _available_ state with the instance powered on and in a _running_ state.